eavanvalkenburg/home-config/README.md

     1. Microsoft

 ### Automation
+1. Lights on and off when home or away
-1. Lights on and off
+1. Lights on and off when arriving home or leaving
 1. Sonos pauze on TV on
 1. Sonos regroup on TV off
 1. Update Available